Efficient description of experimental effects in amplitude analyses: Density estimation with neural networks

 is added to the loss function~(\ref{eq:nn_nll}), where $\lambda_2$ is the regularisation parameter that ultimately controls the smoothness of the PDF.

+Additional constraints can be imposed by the choice of the input variables.
+For example, in the case of a decay process where angular observables are necessary to describe it, the periodicity of the density as a function of angles can be enforced by using two variables, $\sin\phi$ and $\cos\phi$, as the input variables for the ANN instead of a single angular variable $\phi$.
+Similarly, if the density is expected to be an even function of a kinematic observable (\eg cosine of a helicity angle), the square of this might be a better choice as an input to the ANN.

-The density estimate of the $\Ds\to\Kp\pim\pip$ decay acceptance is performed with an ANN consisting of four hidden layers with the number of neurons, from the first to fourth layer, equalling 32, 64, 32, and 8.
-The regularisation parameter $\lambda_2$ is chosen to be equal to 1.
+The density estimation of the $\Ds\to\Kp\pim\pip$ decay acceptance is performed with an ANN consisting of four hidden layers with the number of neurons, from the first to fourth layer, equalling 32, 64, 32, and 8.
+The regularisation parameter $\lambda_2$ is chosen to be equal to 0.1.
 Normalisation is performed with $5\times 10^5$ events distributed uniformly over the space of inputs, the square Dalitz plot.
 The likelihood minimisation is performed using the TensorFlow framework~\cite{tensorflow2015-whitepaper} and the Adam optimiser~\cite{Kingma2014AdamAM} with learning rate of $10^{-3}$.
-The resulting estimate of the density after 10\,000 training epochs (passes through the data) is shown in Fig.~\ref{fig:eff_fit_2d}.
+The resulting estimate of the density after 30\,000 training epochs (passes through the data) is shown in Fig.~\ref{fig:eff_fit_2d}.
+The $\chi^2$ value obtained for the fit with these conditions for $50\times 50$ bins equals 2418.3.
+It is difficult to estimate the effective number of degrees of freedom for a training with regularisation.
+By varying the regularisation parameter one can obtain a broad range of $\chi^2$ values, both lower (which might indicate overtraining) and higher (indicating a bias in density estimation).
+Cross-validation can be used to obtain the optimal value for the $\lambda_2$ parameter and control overtraining.

+The code used to produce the results in this paper with ANNs is available at Ref.~\cite{annde}.
+This package uses the {\tt TensorFlowAnalysis} and {\tt AmpliTF} libraries~\cite{tfa, amplitf} for the implementation of the functions related to flavour physics analyses within {\tt TensorFlow} framework.